-In this PostgreSQL tutorial, we will discuss, that how PostgreSQL INSERT Multiple Rows in a single statement and will cover the following topic:
+In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 PostgreSQL INSERT Multiple Rows

-You can insert more than one rows at a time in a single statement in PostgreSQL by specifying comma-separated multiple row values in value list form as VALUES in INSERT INTO statement.
-The syntax is as follow:
+You can insert more than one row at a time in a single statement in PostgreSQL by specifying comma-separated multiple-row values in value list form as VALUES in the INSERT INTO statement.

 INSERT INTO table_name (column_list)